Top

 Grace

 Understand that this is the framework of our routine, but the reality does NOT always look like this.
 And that’s totally okay!
 A routine, rhythm or schedule is not our master and it’s okay to go with the flow and ditch the plan sometimes.
-If someone gave us free tickets to the zoo, or the kids get sick, or everyone is grumpy and we need to spend most of the day outside in the backyard for sanity sake, or we get into a big discussion, or the baby is teething and I can hardly get anything done, it’s okay.
+If the kids get sick, or everyone is grumpy and we need to spend most of the day outside in the backyard for sanity sake, or the baby is teething and I can hardly get anything done, it’s okay.
 We pick up where we left off.
 Consistency and diligence are the goal, not the perfect schedule.
-And life is the messy bits anyway.
+And “life is the messy bits” anyway.

 Some seasons of life are especially hectic, like a new baby, moving to a new home, having grandparents move in with us, prolonged health issues, etc. We all have to give ourselves some grace and know that there are life lessons (even more important that school lessons) to be learned.
-In those times, we pare down to the basic schoolwork and reading aloud, and focus more on character, relationships, and nurturing our hearts.
+In those times, we pare down to the basic schoolwork and circle time, and focus more on character, relationships, and nurturing our hearts.
 These times will pass and if we are diligent and keep working as hard as we can, our efforts will be enough.
-The goal is life-long learners, capable and compassionate, able to make a difference in the world.
-We focus on that goal and keep moving forward.

 Comments